MD-Rifat1709/Automated-Detection-And-Diagnosis-Of-Brain-Tumor-Using-MRI-Images/README.md

 Dataset used for this project - https://www.kaggle.com/datasets/hieuvodoanminh/jun-chengs-2017-brain-tumor-dataset

-This is my undergraduate project and all the sources (including other GitHub Repositories) are credited in the Reference section of the '.pdf' file 'Report' attached along.
+This is my undergraduate project and all the sources (including other GitHub Repositories) are credited in the Bibilography section of the '.pdf' file 'Report' attached along.
 Run main1.py